What is anesthesia?

 - Feeling sick or vomiting (throwing up) after the procedure

-- Having a sore throat, teeth, or lips, or trouble swallowing if you had a breathing tube
+- Having a sore throat, teeth, or lips, or trouble swallowing

 - Feeling pain or having bruises on your arm where the IV was

-- Having a backache or headache after spinal or epidural anesthesia.
+- Having a backache or headache after spinal or epidural anesthesia

 Major risks are very rare.
 They are: